-215 or civil claim against the lawyer based upon conduct in which the client was 216 involved, or to respond to allegations in any proceeding concerning the 217 lawyer's representation of the client; 218 (7) to detect and resolve conflicts of interest arising from the lawyer's chang

-- (7) to detect and resolve conflicts of interest arising from the lawyer's change of employment or from changes in the composition or ownership of a firm, but only if the revealed information is not protected by the attorney-client privilege and its revelation is not reasonably likely to otherwise materially prejudice the client; or - (8) to comply with other law or a court order. - (c) A lawyer shall make reasonable efforts to prevent the inadvertent or unauthorized disclosure of, or unauthorized access to, information relating to the representation of a client.

-Section IV of CBA Formal Op.
-123, "Candor to the Tribunal and Remedial Measures in Civil Proceedings" (2011) provides a thorough discussion of the distinctions between confidentiality and the attorney-client privilege and is printed in its entirety in the following paragraphs.

-IV.
-Distinctions Between Confidentiality and the Attorney-Client Privilege

-The ethical duty of confidentiality is set forth in Colo.
+215 or civil claim against the lawyer based upon conduct in which the client was 216 involved, or to respond to allegations in any proceeding concerning the 217 lawyer's representation of the client; 218 (7) to detect and resolve conflicts of interest arising from the lawyer's change 219 of employment or from changes in the composition or ownership of a firm, 220 but only if the revealed information is not protected by the attorney-client 221 privilege and its revelation is not reasonably likely to otherwise materially 222 prejudice the client; or 223 (8) to comply with other law or a court order.
+224 (c) A lawyer shall make reasonable efforts to prevent the inadvertent or 225 unauthorized disclosure of, or unauthorized access to, information relating to the 226 representation of a client.
+227 228 Section IV of CBA Formal Op.
+123, "Candor to the Tribunal and Remedial Measures 229 in Civil Proceedings" (2011) provides a thorough discussion of the distinctions between 230 confidentiality and the attorney-client privilege and is printed in its entirety in the following 231 paragraphs.
+232 233 IV.
+Distinctions Between Confidentiality and the Attorney-Client Privilege 234 235 The ethical duty of confidentiality is set forth in Colo.
 RPC 1.6.
-The scope of the duty of confidentiality is extremely broad, encompassing "information relating to the representation of a client...."
-Colo.
+The scope of 236 the duty of confidentiality is extremely broad, encompassing "information relating to 237 the representation of a client" Colo.
 RPC 1.6(a).
-Included within this broad scope of confidentiality under Colo.
-RPC 1.6 is information that is subject to the attorney-client privilege.
+Included within this broad scope 238 of confidentiality under Colo.
+RPC 1.6 is information that is subject to the attorney- 239 client privilege.
 See Colo.
 RPC 1.6, cmt.
 [3].
-The attorney-client privilege is a matter of the substantive law of evidence, not legal ethics.
-In Colorado, the attorney-client privilege is codified by statute.12 Under federal law, the attorney-client privilege is governed by federal common law when the underlying dispute involves federal law and is governed by state law if jurisdiction is based on diversity of citizenship.13
+The attorney-client privilege is a 240 matter of the substantive law of evidence, not legal ethics.
+In Colorado, the 241 attorney-client privilege is codified by statute.
+Under federal law, the attorney- 242 client privilege is governed by federal common law when the underlying dispute 243 involves federal law and is governed by state law if jurisdiction is based on diversity 244 of citizenship.
+245

-Comment [3] to Colo.
+246 247 Comment [3] to Colo.
 RPC 1.6 explains this distinction as follows:

-The principle of client-lawyer confidentiality is given effect by related bodies of law: the attorney-client privilege, the work-product doctrine and the rule of confidentiality established in professional ethics.
-The attorney-client privilege and work-product doctrine apply in judicial and other proceedings in which a lawyer may be called as a witness or otherwise required to produce evidence concerning a client.
-The rule of client-lawyer confidentiality applies in situations other than those where evidence is sought from the lawyer through compulsion of law.
-The confidentiality rule, for example, applies not only to matters communicated in confidence by the client but also to all information relating to the representation, whatever its source.
-A lawyer may not disclose such information except as authorized or required by the Rules of Professional Conduct or other law.
+248 The principle of client-lawyer confidentiality is given effect by related bodies 249 of law: the attorney-client privilege, the work-product doctrine and the rule of 250 confidentiality established in professional ethics.
+The attorney-client 251 privilege and work-product doctrine apply in judicial and other proceedings in 252 which a lawyer may be called as a witness or otherwise required to produce 253 evidence concerning a client.
+The rule of client-lawyer confidentiality applies 254 in situations other than those where evidence is sought from the lawyer 255 through compulsion of law.
+The confidentiality rule, for example, applies not 256 only to matters communicated in confidence by the client but also to all 257 information relating to the representation, whatever its source.
+A lawyer may 258 not disclose such information except as authorized or required by the Rules 259 of Professional Conduct or other law.
 See also Scope.